 You do not need to wait for your specialist or GP to refer you to a Palliative Care provider, you can instigate the conversation.
-Palliative Care can be provided at home, at a hospice, in hospital or in an aged care facility.
+Palliative Care can be provided at home, at a hospice, in a hospital or in an aged care facility.
 Apart from medical care, a Palliative Care provider can provide emotional and spiritual support, and bereavement support.

 The Palliative Care Helpline is a free call on 1800 772 273 or visit http://www.palliativecarehelpline.org.au .
 A comprehensive free downloadable booklet about Palliative Care at Home is available.

-In Australia the provision of Palliative Care is determined by territories assigned by the government, dependent upon where you live.
+In Australia, the provision of Palliative Care is determined by territories assigned by the government, dependent upon where you live.
 You can search online at http://pallcare.gky.com.au/c/pc?a=apps&ap=bd for your Palliative Care provider options, or talk with your Doctor.
 Alternatively, visit Palliative Care Australia at http://www.palliativecare.org.au/.

-My wish for you is that if you or your loved ones ever face a terminal or life limiting illness, that you find the strength to contact a palliative care provider at the time of diagnosis.
+My wish for you is that if you or your loved ones ever face a terminal or life-limiting illness, that you find the strength to contact a palliative care provider at the time of diagnosis.
 Let someone else guide you through this journey with compassion and love.

 - Information for the end of life- what is end of life?